opensearch-project/documentation-website/_ml-commons-plugin/gpu-acceleration.md

 Next, create a shell script file called `prepare_torch_neuron.sh`.
 Use the following examples based on your Linux operating system.
 After you've run the scripts, exit your current terminal and open a new terminal to start OpenSearch.

-GPU acceleration only supports Ubuntu 20.04 and Amazon Linux2.
+GPU acceleration has only been tested on Ubuntu 20.04 and Amazon Linux2.
+However, other you can use other Linux operating systems.
 {: .note}

 #### Ubuntu 20.04